mcosovic/JuliaGrid.jl/docs/src/examples/powerSystemDatasets.md

 | Synthetic US model                        | 82000 | 104121   | 13419      | [[hdf5](https://github.com/mcosovic/JuliaGrid.jl/raw/refs/heads/master/docs/src/examples/cases/hdf5/case_SyntheticUSA.h5)]

-Once users have established a power system model, they can proceed with the various types of analyses offered by JuliaGrid.
-While these power systems contain a comprehensive data structure for different analyses, only specific parameters are needed for certain types of analysis.
-For more information on power system parameters, refer to the [Power System Model](@ref powerSystemModelAPI) section in the API documentation.
+After building a power system model, users can run the analyses provided by JuliaGrid.
+Although each dataset stores a broad set of power system data, each analysis uses only the parameters it requires.
+For more information on power system parameters, see the [Power System Model](@ref powerSystemModelAPI) section in the API documentation.